Safely Resuming Care

 Mitral valve repair may be recommended to repair a leaking (regurgitant) mitral valve or as a treatment for a narrowed mitral valve (stenosis).
 Compared to a full replacement, mitral valve repair offers a lower risk of complications and better preservation of your heart’s function.
 It also may eliminate your need for long-term use of blood thinners.

-Dignity Health Heart and Vascular Institute of Greater Sacramento is among a select group of providers in the nation offering patients transcatheter mitral valve repair (TMVR) — a minimally invasive procedure to treat moderate-severe to severe mitral regurgitation.
+Dignity Health Heart and Vascular Institute of Greater Sacramento is among a select group of providers in the nation offering patients transcatheter mitral valve repair (TMVR) — a minimally invasive cardiology procedure to treat moderate-severe to severe mitral regurgitation.

 If you or a loved one is experiencing shortness of breath or fatigue from a damaged mitral valve, an experienced cardiovascular surgeon can treat your condition with mitral valve repair in the Sacramento region at Dignity Health’s Mercy General Hospital.
-To receive exceptional care, Find a Doctor today.
+To receive exceptional care, Find a Cardiologist today.

 Your mitral valve is located between the two left chambers of your heart and allows blood to flow from the left atrium to the left ventricle.
-Conditions that limit this healthy flow of blood are mitral valve stenosis (narrowing) and mitral valve prolapse (leaking or regurgitation).
+Cardiology conditions that limit this healthy flow of blood are mitral valve stenosis (narrowing) and mitral valve prolapse (leaking or regurgitation).
 Your doctor may recommend mitral valve repair if the damage to your mitral valve is not severe and doesn’t require a full valve replacement.